ordance0208/carry-on/README.md

 # About this project.

 Carry on is an exceedingly addictive endless platformer game, that involves timing, strategy and physics based mechanics, where precaution is the key.
-This project was made on the Unity game engine by me and my friend.
+This project was built on the Unity game engine by me and my friend.

 # Links